antonleykin/M2/M2/Macaulay2/packages/SLPexpressions/GPU/README.md

 ```

 ## Notes
 Platform dependent.

-[Mar 2025] Everything experiments are done on Apple M1 Pro (GPU with 16 cores).
+[Mar 2025] Experiments are done on Apple M1 Pro (GPU with 16 cores).